Joycean Noise Workshop 2025

 Max: 25 people

-Restaurant Weisser Wind, Theatersaal, Oberdorfstrasse 20 ♿
+Restaurant Weisser Wind, Theatersaal, Oberdorfstrasse 20

 While Bloom contemplates lunch, he bumps into an old flame and hears about Mina Purefoy’s difficult labor.
-He enters a restaurant but is disgusted by the patrons so he goes to Davy Byrne’s pub for a gorgonzola sandwich and glass of burgundy.
+He enters a restaurant but is disgusted by the patrons so he goes to Davy Byrne’s pub for a gorgonzola sandwich and a glass of burgundy.
 He reminisces about his life with Molly and then ponders whether statues of Greek goddesses have anuses.
 To find out, he heads to the National Museum but he sees Boylan on the street.

 Reader: Nikolaus Schmid